jstaursky/hutch/README.md

 Assuming your running under an mingw-w64-x86_64 style environment, after installing `bison` and `flex` (and `g++` + `binutils` + etc.), execute `make sleigh-compile`,

-This will get you 95% of the way but then gets trapt in an infinite loop.
+This will get you 95% of the way but then gets trapped in an infinite loop.
 Hit Ctrl+C to interupt the loop and finish the build with

 `g++ -D__linux__ -D__x86_64__ -Wno-sign-compare -Isrc -Iinclude src/build/*.cc -o sleigh-compile`